adrybakov/wulfric/docs/source/api/index.rst

 .. note::
     Legacy code is not used by wulfric internally.
 It is completely separated from the package.
-It will not be supported nor updated.
-In the future it may be removed.
+It will not be supported or updated.
+It may be removed in the future release.

 .. autosummary::
     :caption: Legacy code